jowdd/MotorPH-OOP/README.md

 	- Create, edit, and delete user accounts with role assignment.
 - **Daily Time Record**
 	- View attendance entries and computed summaries (late, overtime, worked time).

+## ⚙️ How to Run the Application

+1. **Clone or download** this repository.
+2. Open the project in your IDE (e.g., IntelliJ or VS Code with Java support).
+3. Ensure **JDK 21** is installed and configured.
+4. Build/compile the project (Maven or IDE build).
+5. Run the main class: `com.group.motorph.Main`.
+6. Sign in using one of the test accounts above (e.g., username `admin`, password `password`).

 ## 💻 Technologies Used